StimulCross/nestjs-ttl-cache/README.md

 The `@Cached` decorator can be used to apply automatic caching logic to _synchronous_ methods and getters.
 To decorate asynchronous methods use [@CachedAsync](#cachedasync) decorator instead.

 The `@Cached` decorator also allows you to set the TTL at the decorated method level, which will override the default value specified in the module [options](#options).
-To set TTL, you can pass the number of milliseconds as the first argument to the decorated method.
+To set TTL, you can pass the number of milliseconds as the first argument to the decorator itself.

 ```ts
 import { Injectable } from '@nestjs/common';